Lichen Planus

 Commonly Affected Parts in Lichen Planus

 Lichen Planus largely affects skin.
 It may also affect mouth (gums, tongue, palate) (oral Lichen Planus), the scalp, nails, or the genitals (glans, penis).
 It could affect one or more of the said body parts.
 It is not a rule that every patient with Lichen Planus will have all the said areas affected.
 In males it could affect the glans of penis and in females the vulva or vagina.
-It can
+It can be said that more areas affected, more difficult to treat.
+Also, experience says that the oral or genital Lichen Planus is more difficult to treat as compared to that on the skin.
+Also, Lichen planus affecting the scalp when leads to scarring, may lead to permanent hair loss; which is difficult to treat.

-Lichen Planus and Hepatitis:
+Lichen Planus and Hepatitis

 Some of the latest studies have shown a co-association of Lichen Planus with a rare variety of Hepatitis-C. It may be noted that the exact connection and causative link has not been established between the two entities.
 It may be noted that patients with Hepatitis C have some proneness to develop Lichen Planus; the reverse is not true.